heshamebaid/pizza_violation_system/README.md

 - Tuned DeepSORT tracking parameters (higher max_age, min_hits) for more robust hand tracking, especially with multiple workers.
 - Temporal smoothing: hand tracks are kept alive for a few frames even if missed, handling short occlusions and improving multi-worker tracking.
 - Streams annotated video and violation count to a web frontend
+- Real-time alarm: The frontend displays a red warning box and violation details (bounding boxes, labels) when a violation is detected
 - Modular microservices architecture (frame reader, detection, streaming, frontend)

 ---